twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepassword.md

     If you're using [1Password CLI 2.0](https://developer.1password.com/), then the structure of the data returned by the `onepassword` template function will be different and you will need to update your templates.

-    !!! warning

-    The structure of the data returned will not be finalized until 1Password CLI 2.0 is released.